Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 When a person is taken into custody, it is obvious that he has been arrested.
 However, many of the records just discussed exist even when the person is just given a summons, and never taken into custody.
 Some offenses are of such a trivial nature that the person pays a fine through the mail, and that is the end of it.
 Or is it?

-These events are still reported as “arrests.”
-And, taken into custody or not, records of these events follow the person over the years.
-Prospective employers can access these records.
-Insurance companies, landlords, adoption agencies, and prospective creditors can too.
 To expunge a criminal record means to go through a court process.
 Upon successful completion of that process, you get a court order signed by a judge.
 The court order states that the offense “...shall be deemed not to have occurred.”
 Persons doing a background check through New Jersey State Police or through the FBI will receive a response that there is “no record.”
-Additionally, after you expunge your criminal record, you are legally entitled to state that the arrest or conviction never happened.
+Additionally, after you expunge your criminal record, you are legally entitled to respond to most inquiries that the arrest or conviction never happened.

 Q2.
 Is an expungement the same as a pardon?